-Verify that you can connect to the Admin UI using a Web browser and then use the Initial Configuration Wizard.
-See "Using the Initial Configuration Wizard" on page 29.
+Verify that you can connect to the Admin UI using a Web browser and then proceed to configure your Traffic Manager instance through the Initial Configuration Wizard.
+For more details, see "Using the Initial Configuration Wizard" below.

 Confirming the Traffic Manager's Identity